Skip to content

 Penalty Substitution

 If conviction is inevitable, we fight for it NOT to be prison.
-The Criminal Code allows choosing between Prison, Fine or Community Service (TBC).
-With no prior records, we work to have prison substituted by alternative penalties.
+The Criminal Code allows choosing between prison, a fine or community service (trabajos en beneficio de la comunidad).
+With no prior record, we work to have prison substituted by alternative penalties.

 DANGER Refusal to Test (Art.
 383 CP)